yanateras/jsonjson/README.md

 > An object is an unordered collection of zero or more name/value pairs,
 > where a name is a string and a value is a string, number, boolean, null, object, or array.

+Decoder is more lenient than the spec in the following:

+* repeated commas in arrays and objects collapse into a single comma
+* exponent sign can be skipped (then it is treated as positive)
+* leading zeros for numbers are accepted
+* any JSON value can be at the top level
+* any characters after the first parsed value at the top level are discarded

 Benchmarks
 ----------